betamigo98/Choral-Annotations-For-Zotero/TEMPLATES SCRIPTS.md

 {{endif}}
 ```

+# 5. Additional Notes And Help
+* You should easily retrieve the three templates fields by entering "template" in the advanced configuration search bar.
+They are: 1) Note title template ; 2) Note template (a.k.a. sticky note or standalone note) ; and 3) Highlight text template.<br>
+See screenshots for an overview with examples.
+* A complete choral annotation formatting needs to be continued outside Zotero reader i.e. on a text editor where Zotero pluggin has been correctly installed.
+You have to add the Choral Style from Zotero before being able to use it in the text editor.
+* Current avalaible CSV Choral Style is adapted from APA7 and should render in your text editor "AUTHOR DATE" with the word "and" instead of ";" between two references.
+Observe that the colon is edited from the template in that scenario.
+It is a minimal change substituting the inline citation format : "(Author,date,page locator)" by : "AUTHOR DATE: " (AUTHOR1 and AUTHOR2 and AUTHOR3 when multiple authors).
+For more than three author, it goes back to "et al." (could be edited for extension in the future).
+* Double brackets, dashes and spaces for the so called "French convention" in the section above is also managed from the template syntax (it could have been and it is still possible to manage that from the CSL style instead of the template).
+* Try to variate authorship: set the publisher, the location, or even a date or any ohter metada in the role of the "author" (or "speaker" "actor" "performer" if you wish).

-# 5 Troubleshooting, ajustments, customization
+# Troubleshooting, Ajustments, Customization
 Remember that there are two components involved for a full choral rendering: the templates from Zotero and the CSL Styles.
 The CSL settings only applies for the author side, not to the comentator side ("your" side).
 So it has to be checked carefully that it does not result in double use of brackets, dashes, spaces, and ":".<br />
 Once the template editor in Zotero is opened, it is quite easy to make some trials-and-errors from Zotero Reader switching from one window to the other.
 <i> You could keep multiple windows opened in your desktop and tabswitch in between it : the template editor pane, the pdf reder pane, and the word editor open and play from that.</i><br />

-CSL edition for yourself (remember [there are APA7 modified for chorale purpose avalaible to download](https://github.com/betamigo98/Choral-Annotations-For-Zotero/tree/main/CSL%20Choral%20Styles) with more to come) might take more time as you will have to look up in macros, variable and value, then save and install the style (quicker of you are confortable enough to edit straight from the console in Zotero corresponding menu).< br />
+CSL edition for yourself (remember [there are APA7 modified for chorale purpose avalaible to download](https://github.com/betamigo98/Choral-Annotations-For-Zotero/tree/main/CSL%20Choral%20Styles) with more to come) might take more time as you will have to look up in macros, variable and value, then save and install the style (quicker of you are confortable enough to edit straight from the console in Zotero corresponding menu).<br />
 In any case there is lot of documentation avalaible for CSL edition.
 You could also open an issue in that repo, or ask help in Zotero forums too.<br />